 _ _ _ _ _ _ Zero concentration

 Acceptable ambient concentrations are a human-health risk-based concentration of pollutants in the air; they are used as a protective goal that ideally should not be exceeded.
-When background concentrations are below the acceptable level it does not make sense to use the entire remaining margin as the total allowable impact.
-Instead, to be protective, a fraction of the margin is used; this fraction establishes the acceptable source impact level.
+When background concentrations are below the acceptable level it does not make sense to use the entire remaining margin as the total allowable impact from one facility because there are multiple sources that contribute to the acceptable ambient concentration.
+Instead, to be protective, a fraction of the margin is used for each facility; this fraction establishes the acceptable source impact level.

 When background concentrations are above the acceptable ambient concentration it doesn’t mean that there should be a ban on economic growth.
 It means that there are likely other sources of the emissions, and even if emissions from the source in question were completely eliminated, the ambient concentration would still exceed the acceptable level.
 In this situation, a single source should not be prevented from operating while other sources are allowed to continue.
-Instead, emissions from all sources affecting the area should be assessed and reduced, if possible, to minimize the total impact, and the contribution from the source in question should be held down to an acceptable level, which may be the same as the acceptable source impact level discussed in the preceding paragraph.
+Instead, emissions from all sources affecting the area should be assessed and reduced, if possible, to minimize the total impact.
+The contribution from the source in question should also be held down to an acceptable level, which may be the same as the acceptable source impact level discussed in the preceding paragraph.

-For the purpose of this proposed temporary rule, DEQ finds that it is necessary to propose acceptable source impact levels for the HAP metals emitted by the CAGMs.
-DEQ stresses that the proposed acceptable source impact levels will be an interim policy to address the current situation with the CAGMs, and does not represent a recommendation to use the same approach or for the statewide risk-based rules.
+For the purpose of the April proposed temporary rule, DEQ finds that it is necessary to propose acceptable source impact levels for the HAP metals emitted by the CAGMs.
+DEQ stresses that the proposed acceptable source impact levels does not represent a recommendation to use the same approach or for the statewide risk-based rules.

 Ambient Benchmark Concentrations (ABCs) are not mandatory maximum allowed ambient concentrations; rather, they are goals to be used for program planning purposes.
 The ABCs are based on one in a million additional cancer risk for carcinogens and a non-cancer hazard quotient of one.
 DEQ cannot predict whether the same levels will be recommended for the statewide risk-based rules, and other regulatory programs around the nation use other levels ranging from one in ten thousand to one in ten million for cancer risk.

-DEQ’s goal at this time is to be protective while at the same time being clear that any maximum source impact levels used for this proposed temporary rule are only interim policy and do not represent a recommendation to use the same levels in the statewide risk-based rules.
+DEQ’s goal at this time is to be protective while at the same time being clear that any maximum source impact levels used for this proposed temporary rule do not represent a recommendation to use the same levels in the statewide risk-based rules.

 DEQ proposes to establish both annual and daily (24-hour) acceptable source impact levels.

 DEQ proposes to use the ABCs, which are annual average values, as the annual acceptable source impact levels for each metal addressed in the proposed rules (except lead, see below).
-This means that emissions from a source that uses all six of the metals addressed in the rules might create an additional cancer risk that is greater than one in a million but less than six in a million (not all of the six metals are carcinogens), which is within the range of acceptable risk levels referred to above (i.e. one in ten thousand to one in ten million).
+This means that emissions from a source that uses all six of the metals addressed in the rules might create an additional cancer risk that is greater than one in a million but less than six in a million (not all of the six metals are carcinogens), which is within the range of acceptable risk levels referred to above (i.e., one in ten thousand to one in ten million).
 The proposed acceptable source impact levels are not emission limits; rather, they are ambient concentrations, and when required, DEQ expects that any emissions limits needed to meet the acceptable source impact levels will be determined through dispersion modeling.